 The main concerns for many thinking about moving to the cloud are:

 • Don’t I lose control of my data?

-In most cases you actually have more control of your data, since you can access, share and work with your info, anywhere, anytime, on any device.
+In most cases, you actually have more control over your data, since you can access, share and work with your info, anywhere, anytime, on any device.
 You also control who has access – which you can revoke in an instant.
-Just make sure you read those Terms and Conditions when you sign up to fully understand what they have access to.
+Just make sure you read these Terms and Conditions when you sign up to fully understand what they have access to.

 • Aren’t you stuck if the internet goes down?